jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In Nature, there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's is a small change.
 While each product is different technologically, they still do the same job.
-Someone inside an SUV is still driving to their destination, someone with a DVD player still needs to rent movies from Blockbuster.
-These users may have more style (or vanity), but all things considered, they have the same powers and are thus identical cyborgs.
+Someone with a DVD player still needs to rent movies from Blockbuster.
+Someone steering an SUV is still driving to their destination.
+These users may have more style and features, but all things considered, they have the same powers and are thus identical cyborgs.
 The point is, a brand new technology doesn't start a political battle.
 The Death Star isn't fired up, so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.

 And this is a big deal.

 ![New Tool Creation](/img\diagrams\techvolution-new-tool-creation-pc-s.png)
 _New technology is continually invented.
 When enough separate technology is invented, a new tool is created._

 Because new tools prompt a question: who controls it?
 After all, whoever does is more powerful.
 While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control them.
 The people with the old tool fight to retain their power.
-While inventors, innovators, and majicians imagine a new society that shares it.
+While inventors imagine a new society that shares it.

-Darth Blockbuster will fire up the Death Star to use society's rulebook to suppress new tools.
+Darth Blockbuster will gladly fire up the Death Star to use society's rulebook to suppress new tools.

 But lawsuits, lobbying, and other techniques take time and money.
 It's better for the antagonists if Main Street's love of majic is misdirected for the continued enjoyment of old technology.

 For example, muscle cars today keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 Tesla's are a new and better tool because they can be fueled using renewable energy.
 With a Tesla Solar Roof, player gods can even fuel their own vehicles.

-But so many Americans and Canadians are prevented from seeing the majical potential of owning their own power supply.
-Antagonists persuade them to value vanity and the tried and true.
+Before Tesla most Americans didn't see the majical potential of electric vehicles.
+Antagonists persuaded them to value vanity and the tried and true.

-Which is why I call these anti-evolution persuasion techniques dark majic."
+Which is why I call these anti-evolution persuasion techniques dark majic.

 Dark majic is the spectacle that surrounds today's Industrial Age tools.
 Soda marketing campaigns and credit card rewards are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.

 To destroy the Death Star Stargazer, we have to first learn to ignore evil dark majic.

-**Dark majic**: Methods and techniques such as marketing campaigns and used to keep a person using an old tool.
-Dark majic gives regular people a false sense of joy and accomplishment, so they don't upgrade their cyborgology and become player gods.
+**Dark majic**: Methods and techniques used to keep a person using an old tool.
+Mass marketing campaigns are an easy example.Dark majic gives regular people a false sense of joy and accomplishment, so they don't upgrade their cyborgology and become player gods.
 A dark majician tricks people into being extras.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HarmlessBlueFanworms' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Please enable the sound.
+Credit: [Civilization 6](https://www.youtube.com/watch?v=j6v5byyCyW4) and [VICE News](https://www.youtube.com/watch?v=EdvJSGc14xA)._

 ## Dark Majic

-I've processed about 10,000 car accident insurance claims.
+I've processed many car accident insurance claims.
 While claims get quite emotional, usually, the task is straightforward.
 Drivers call a call center, claim adjusters (me) ask them questions to get them back on the road.
 The job is mostly filling out paperwork.
 One question showcased how deeply our society can fall for dark majic.

 Among the many questions, I had to ask customers about their car's color.
 I'd often hear something like, "It's midnight summer blue."
 Being somewhat of a jokester, I'd play around and ask, "you sure it wasn't sunrise winter blue?".
 And the customer would almost always reply with, "No, it's the midnight summer.
 I'm positive."

 My chuckle would turn into amazement when I'd ask about the other car.
-I'd almost always be told, "I have no idea."
+I'd almost always hear, "I have no idea."
 It was a pain because my job was to get this information.
 But even though they were just in a car accident together, customers usually didn't remember a thing about the other car.
 I mean nothing.
 Not the make, model, color, not even if it was a sedan or SUV.
 When a driver ran into a horse, they'd remember lots of details; but a car?
 Usually, I'd have to write "unknown" and move on.

 We think our vehicles are so unique and special.
 It's not a car, it's "The original Sports Activity Vehicle®: a fearless leader and stylish benchmark.
 A BMW x5Drive50i, with Phytonic Blue Metallic paint".
 I'm not kidding.
 People would talk like that.
 And not know a thing about the other car.